ibm-skills-network/clarity-knowledgebase/docs/guided-projects/quick-start.md

 - In the top right corner, click **Create Lab**.
 This will create a new lab and add it as a resource in your guided project.
 Labs are reusable, so you can incorporate them into other guided projects and courses.
 - Alternatively, you can click the dropdown next to "Create Lab" to add existing labs you wish to reuse.

 > **Tip**: When designing your lab, ensure it aligns with the learning objectives of your Guided Project.
 Provide clear, step-by-step instructions that build upon the knowledge gained in previous sections.
 Consider incorporating real-world applications or case studies to enhance the learning experience.
-For more detailed guidance, visit the [**Labs - Create a lab**](/labs/create-a-lab.md) wiki page.
+For more detailed guidance, visit [**Labs - Quick Start**](/labs/quick-start).

 ### 7. Submit your GP for Review
 - Once you feel your GP is complete and ready for learners to start taking it, you can submit it for review.